mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 ## Chapter 25

-Rocks.
-Everywhere.
-I would never have believed that something so simple could haunt me as much as the rocks did on the path to Ara.
+The rubble was everywhere.
+I would never have believed that something so simple could haunt me as much as that path toward Ara.
 Everywhere we walked, our journey was punctuated with sharp edges and unstable footing.
-We could barely see them but for the faintly ambient glow of Ara bouncing through the neverending cloud of dust, and a small anomin oil lantern that Pomri had to continuously wipe clean.
+We could barely see our feet but for the faintly ambient glow of Ara bouncing through the neverending cloud of dust, and the small lantern that Pomri had to continuously wipe clean.
 I was glad of her foresight.

-"All these tracks are headed toward Rudjan," she said, observing carefully.
+"These tracks are headed toward Rudjan," she said, observing carefully.
 "The children who couldn't swim that distance.
-They would have been captured by now – never had a chance."
+They would have been captured by the blockade – never had a chance."

 I imagined myself part of that swarm of children, running for our lives as rocks and ash came tumbling down from the sky and the ground, and then a regiment of Rudjani soldiers comes to scoop us up.
 Would we be sold into slavery to work in the desert?